Gardens Ablaze

 The first step in creating a Cottage Garden is to take stock of the house, the soil conditions, and the amount of light the area gets.
 Though the idea is to grow a wonderful array of different types of plants, they should all meet the same basic growing requirements lest you end up with a hodgepodge of scraggly unhappy underperformers.
 Amending the soil with compost is always a good idea, as is a good layer of mulch throughout the season.
 Deciding what to plant is the fun part, but plants can be costly, so never forget to ask for cuttings or divisions from other gardening friends, and do consider starting plants from seed.
 There is nothing more satisfying than a garden full of plants grown from seed, though the gratification is not instant except maybe for the pocketbook.
 The object is to meld the scene into the setting of the house - to create a sense of "place."
 Most Cottage Gardens include a few staples, such as some sort of seating in a peaceful part of the garden, and an arbor for fragrant climbers.
 If you can fit one in over a main entryway, all the better.
 Trellises, garden ornaments, sculptural rocks, rock walls, picket fences, and even small ponds are all fair game for a Cottage Garden.
 This is a chance to let the world see your creativity so by all means, be imaginative!

 The rest of this section is devoted to the plants of the Cottage Garden.
 Do seriously consider growing many different types of plants including vegetables, herbs, perennials, vegetables, vines, roses, and ground covers, but again, pay attention to providing similar height, light, and soil requirements when placing them.
 My purpose is to provide lists of as many suitable plants as possible for this page, and I have linked many that are already profiled on this site for further reference (no underline means the plant has not been profiled yet).
 These lists will absolutely grow longer with time as the site grows.
 Some plants have tall and short varieties, so pay attention when shopping, as these are only general guidelines.
-For more plant ideas, be sure to visit the colorful and informative vendor sites listed to the left.
+For more plant ideas, be sure to visit the colorful and informative vendor sites listed throughout these pages.

 Climbers